Configuration of Oplon Secure Access

 In this part of the guide, aimed at all administrators of the Oplon suite, we will see what the concepts are fundamentals of Oplon Secure Access and how to configure new resources to be accessed by third parties.

-At the end of the guide, the concepts of User Group, and Resource will be understood, and it will be possible to create for the first once a resource of type Host or Link.
+At the end of the guide you will understand the concepts of User Group and Resource and you will be able to create for the first time once a resource of type Host or Web App/Link.

 Prerequisites